Guide

 Use the Split Bill feature when multiple customers want to pay separately for parts of the same sale—typically for a la carte table service.

 📖 What this means: The Split Bill function creates a separate payment receipt for each customer’s portion.
-See Sales and Receipts for more details.
 Each split/receipt can use multiple payment methods.

 When to use Split Bill